-- Appreciation of the wonder of physics and the significant contribution physics has made to contemporary society - Understanding that diverse natural phenomena may be explained, analysed and predicted using concepts, models and theories that provide a reliable basis for action - Understanding of the ways in which matter and energy interact in physical systems across a range of scales
+Appreciation of the wonder of physics and the significant contribution physics has made to contemporary society.
+Understanding of the ways in which matter and energy interact and move in physical systems across a range of scales.

 UNIT 2 - Chemistry is the study of materials and their properties and structure.